 It’s autumn, and in Holland this means: bock beer.
 All the big Dutch breweries produce their own dark brown variety, some of which are actually quite tasty.
 So you get a dark Heineken, a dark Amstel, a dark Grolsch.
-Where this tradition comes from, will be the scope of another article (already available in Dutch).
+Where this tradition comes from, will be the scope of another article.
 Right now I’d like to discuss some historical bock beer news.
 French bock beer is back, courtesy of Kronenbourg.
 You know, that rather boring French lager.

 French beer?
 Yes, this wine country also produces beer, and once it was a bock country, just like Germany and the Netherlands.
 In the 19th century, Paris went into a bock beer craze: after the first German bock surfaced in 1855, soon the entire city yelled: ‘Garçon, un bock!’
 While in the Netherlands the dark variety of bock became the norm, France copied the blonde version.
 According to French standards, it was originally a strong luxury beer.
 Therefore it was served in smaller glasses, in a size soon also called ‘bock’.
 There were even ‘bock’-sized bottles.
 While in Germany and the Netherlands is was a seasonal beer, French breweries, in particular those in Alsace and in Paris, produced it year-round.